DMVis/DMVis/documentation/components/staticLine.md

 # StaticLine component

-The static line component is meant to be used in charts like a linechart.
-It produces a line between given points of certain color, size and style.
+The static line component is meant to be used in charts like a line chart.
+It produces a line between the points with a certain colour, size and style.

 > Note: The points passed to the StaticLine component are true coordinates, meaning that they will be plotted at these exact coordinates.